The Best Gloves for Winter 2026—and All Seasons

 By Michael Lanza

-Looking for winter gloves that keep your hands warm and dry and are made to last for years?
-As a professional gear reviewer who gets cold hands easily and spends many days outside in winter, from downhill, backcountry, and Nordic skiing to trail running, biking around town, and working outside, I’ve used many types of gloves and learned a lot over the years about how to select the right gloves for a variety of uses.
+Are you looking for gloves that keep your hands warm and dry in all seasons—yes, in winter, of course, but also models for spring through fall—and are made to last for years?
+As a professional gear reviewer who gets cold hands easily and spends many days outside year-round, from resort, backcountry, and Nordic skiing in the deep cold of winter to hiking and backpacking, trail running, biking around town, and working outside in cool temps at any time of year, I’ve used many types of gloves and learned a lot over the past three decades about how to select the right gloves for a variety of uses.

-I bring to this review nearly three decades of experience field-testing and reviewing a huge variety of outdoor gear, including the 10 years I spent as the lead gear reviewer for Backpacker magazine and even longer running this blog.
-I’ve learned to identify the minute differences between excellent, mediocre, and poor gear.
+I bring to this job three decades of experience field-testing and reviewing outdoor gear and apparel, including the 10 years I spent as the lead gear reviewer for Backpacker magazine and even longer running this blog.

 See also my picks for “The Best Mittens for Winter.”

-If you have a question for me or a comment on this review or any gloves in it, or other gloves to recommend, please make it in the comments section at the bottom of this story.
+If you have a question for me or a comment on this review or any gloves in it, or other gloves to recommend, please share it in the comments section at the bottom of this story.
 I try to respond to all comments.

-Scroll down past the tips on how to choose gloves if you want to jump directly into the glove reviews.
+Scroll past the tips on how to choose gloves if you want to jump directly into the glove reviews.

 Looking for the best outdoor adventures, gear reviews, and expert tips?